roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Hinagiku and Prico had their hands entwined, whereas kissing.
 Prico's fluffy blue hair was tied in a ponytail.
 Her garments was a cute, costume-like maid outfit.
 The maid uniform of Yuuyami has a long skirt, and has no such a thing as sexiness.
-However, Prico's maid outfit has a brief skirt enough for her underwear to be visible, it is decorated with great deal of frills, and her breasts were extensively open.
+However, Prico's maid outfit has a brief skirt, enough for her underwear to be visible, decorated with great deal of frills, and her breasts were extensively open.

 "Wah, no matter how you look at it, you are  flirting!
 You also think so, right, Yuuyami!?"